Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 LeDoux · The Emotional Brain

-Your amygdala fires a threat signal in 12 milliseconds — that’s before your cortex has a single word ready.
+Your amygdala fires a threat signal in 12 milliseconds — before your cortex has a single word ready.
 The alarm was running before the dream scene assembled.
-The snake didn’t create the fear.
-The fear created the snake.
-Your brain needed an image for something that was already happening in your nervous system, and a motionless snake in a familiar room is one of the most efficient images in human memory for “present, aware, and not yet decided.”
+Your brain needed an image for something already happening in your nervous system.
+A motionless snake in a familiar room is one of the most efficient images in human memory for “present, aware, and not yet decided.”
+It’s not about snakes.
+It never was.

 It’s not really about water.
 It’s about the specific quality of something you can’t get above — that low-grade pressure you’ve been carrying for weeks, the kind where you’re functioning fine on the outside and quietly exhausted on the inside.
 Your brain translates that into rising water because water that surrounds you is the most physically accurate image it has for that exact feeling.